F4 British Championship: Championship format

 Each championship event consists of three races.
 The series is run in support of the BTCC.

 Fifteen-year-olds are eligible to compete in the series, after the MSA lowered the age limit for single-seater championships.
 The winner of the championship will be named the FIA Formula 4 champion, and will be rewarded a test with a top-level regional Formula Three team.

 The car

 2015–2021

 Mygale M14-F4 provided a carbon-fibre monocoque chassis.
 The engine was a Ford 1.6L EcoBoost engine as used in the more modern Formula Ford cars, tuned to a maximum of 160 PS.
 All engines were prepared and tuned by Neil Brown Engineering, to lower costs and ensure engine equalisation.
 Hankook was the sole tyre supplier, with the cars running on the same compound and construction rubber as used in Formula Three.
 Sadev provided the sequential paddle shift transmission.
 The engine control unit was an F88GDI4 from Life Racing which featured integrated paddle shift control, GPS track mapping and also functions as the complete data acquisition system.

 The total price of purchasing the car is capped at £36,000.

 2022–present

-Starting from the 2022 season, teams have started using the combination of Tatuus F4-T-421 chassis and the engines supplied by Abarth.
+Starting from the 2022 season, teams have started using the combination of Tatuus F4-T421 chassis and the engines supplied by Abarth.